 Best Technology Guide to Ultrasonic Flow Meters.

-What is an Ultrasonic Flow Meter?
 An ultrasonic flow meter is a volumetric flow meter that measures the flow rate of a medium based on the effect of the flowing medium on the ultrasonic velocity or ultrasonic pulse.
 There are two types of ultrasonic flow meter technologies: Doppler and transit-time.

 We will mainly introduce and analyze ultrasonic flow meters for measuring liquids.
 There are non-intrusive type, insertion type, pipeline type, etc.